See how well you suit this job in Career Planner.

 The courses are usually most relevant for those with a related undergraduate degree such as architecture, horticulture or botany.
-A full list of all LI-accredited undergraduate and postgraduate courses is available on I Want to be a Landscape Architect .
+A full list of all LI-accredited undergraduate and postgraduate courses is available on Be a Landscape Architect .

 The undergraduate and postgraduate courses lead to Licentiate Membership of the LI, which is the first step towards becoming chartered.
 Some employers will look for landscape architects who are already chartered, while others will be prepared to support you on the path towards qualifying.